Overview

 Hakomi

 In the Hopi language, Hakomi roughly translates as "How do you stand in relation to these many realms?"
-This technique involves mindfulness engagement between the client and therapist.
+The technique involves mindfulness engagement between the client and therapist.
 Mental health practitioners using this method may focus their attention on the client’s posture, body language, and gestures as they recount traumatic memories while staying mindful of how their own conscious experience manifests within the body.

 Mindfulness and movement techniques